 The RIAs’ are Fee-Only Financial planners meaning that they provide investment advice for a fee.
 This frees them from any ‘conflict-of-interest’ situations and can thus provide unbiased views, which are in line with the financial plans of the client.

 The SEBI website (http://www.sebi.gov.in/cms/sebi_data/pdffiles/32004_t.pdf) provides a caveat to prospective investors before choosing a particular RIA.
-Even though RIAs’ are supposed to be unbiased about their opinions in reality they may not always be so.
+Even though RIAs’ are supposed to be unbiased about their opinions, in reality, they may not always be so.

 Clients and investors often encounter RIAs’ who run their trade along with the distribution and brokerage business under their cloak.
 They provide financial advice for a fee and then ask the investor to purchase a particular investment product from their friend or family member.

-If one chooses to go with an RIA then it is always advisable to negotiate a fee beforehand and make it implicit that investments will not be made through them or their recommended parties.
+If one chooses to go with a RIA then it is always advisable to negotiate a fee beforehand and make it implicit that investments will not be made through them or their recommended parties.

 How to choose the most competent planner/advisor?